| CONTEMPORARY

 personable well-completed men, and of able men: the very

-gentlemen in their blue caps and plaids."
+gentlemen in their blue caps and plaids."- 1635, Sir William Brereton.

-The husbandmen in Scotland, the servants,
+Lowland Dress The husbandmen in Scotland, the servants,

 and almost all in the country did wear coarse cloth made